 DUBOIS CO., Ind.
-(WFIE) - A massive fire destroyed several houseboats on Patoka Lake on Friday morning.
+(WFIE) - DNR officials say the massive fire that destroyed several houseboats on Patoka Lake in February was likely an electrical malfunction.

-Department of Natural Resources (DNR) officers tell 14 News they were alerted around 9 a.m.
-Friday at the Hoosier Hills Marina.
+Department of Natural Resources (DNR) officers tell 14 News they were called around 9 a.m. on February 19 to the Hoosier Hills Marina.

 Corporal Joe Haywood says the owners of the marina rushed to clear other boats from the area to stop the fire from spreading.